Joalor64GH/Rhythmo-SC/docs/01 - scripting.md

 # How to Use the Scripting System
 This will teach you how to use Rhythmo's special scripting system.
-Basically, you can use this to make custom backgrounds, add special functions, etc.
+Basically, you can use this to make custom backgrounds, add special functions, make cool mechanics, etc.

 Your script should either be located in `assets/scripts/[name].hxs`, or in `assets/songs/[your-song]/script.hxs`.